nusenu/ansible-relayor/README.md

 * promconfig - regenerates prometheus related configs (scrape config, blackbox exporter, nginx)
 * reconfigure - regenerates config files (tor and promconfig) and reloads tor (requires previously configured tor instances)

-So if you have a big family and you are about to add an OpenBSD host you typically make two steps
+So if you have a big family and you are about to add an FreeBSD host you typically make two steps

 1. install the new server by running only against the new server (-l) and only the os specific tag (openbsd)

-    `ansible-playbook yourplaybook.yml -l newserver --tags openbsd`
+    `ansible-playbook yourplaybook.yml -l newserver --tags freebsd`

 2. then reconfigure all servers (MyFamily) by running the 'reconfigure' tag against all servers.